al-ula/small_uid-rs/README.md

 Using [ULIDs](https://github.com/ulid/spec) is generally a very good alternative, solving most of UUID flaws.

+Twitter's Snowflake is another option if you want to generate roughly sortable uid.
+But, Snowflake is not using random numbers instead it used machine id to generate the uid.
+It's a good choice if you integrate it into a distributed systems and doesn't really need randomness.

 **Small UIDs** are also an ideal alternative **when you do not need as much uniqueness** and want **shorter "user-friendly" encoded strings**.

 ## Introduction